 If you have a loved one whom you believe to be suffering from nursing home negligence or abuse, you or your loved one may be entitled to monetary compensation.
 This may even be the case if you or a family member signed an arbitration agreement.
-To learn more about nursing home negligence, nursing home abuse, and under which circumstances an arbitration clause may be set aside by a court, contact an attorney at the Maryland-based law firm of Lebowitz & Mzhen, LLC at 410-654-3600.
-With decades of experience handling personal injury cases against negligent and abusive nursing home employees, the personal injury lawyers at Lebowitz & Mzhen, LLC know what it takes to be successful on behalf of their clients.
+To learn more about nursing home negligence, nursing home abuse, and under which circumstances an arbitration clause may be set aside by a court, contact an attorney at the Maryland-based law firm of Lebowitz & Mzhen Personal Injury Lawyers at 410-654-3600.
+With decades of experience handling personal injury cases against negligent and abusive nursing home employees, the personal injury lawyers at Lebowitz & Mzhen Personal Injury Lawyers know what it takes to be successful on behalf of their clients.

 More Blog Posts:

 The Use of Hidden Cameras in Maryland Nursing Homes, Maryland Nursing Home Lawyer Blog, published May 12, 2017.

 Resident-on-Resident Abuse in Maryland Nursing Homes, Maryland Nursing Home Lawyer Blog, published April 28, 2017.